dinau/luajitImGui/README.md

 ---

+- 2024/02: Added: Button "Save window image" and combo box,
+it can be saved as JPEG, PNG, TIFF, BMP file format
 - 2024/01: Added: Icon font demo
-- 2024/01: Added: Button "Save screen image", can be saved as JPEG, PNG, TIFF, BMP file format, except sdl2_opengl3 demo.

 #### Examples